 How to repair the missing mount option in Windows 10 Context menu?

 Step 1.
-Right-click the ISO or IMG file and select the
+Right-click the ISO or IMG file and select the Properties option to open the Properties dialog box.

 Step 2.
-Navigate to the
+Navigate to the General tab and then click the Change button.

 Once you have completed the aforementioned steps, you should see the Mount option after you right-click on the ISO file.